WodifyLLC/DynamoDB-Lambda-Helper/README.md

 }
 ```

-Example of putting two or more records.
+Example of PUTting two or more records.
 Note: your function might timeout if you pass a lot of data into the payload.
 It&#39;s ideal to insert 500 records at a time, although you may be able to pass in more.
 Be sure to check your Lambda function&#39;s timeout setting.

 ```{
   "Table": "rescue_dogs",